Homepage Performance vs. Conversion: Finding the Balance

 - Visual context

-Performance cost: 100-500KB typically Conversion impact: High (shows what product looks like)
+Performance cost: 100–500KB typically.
+Conversion impact: high (shows what the product looks like).

 Customer logos: